pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 | `eval`                 |
 | `query`                |

-Although these methods have the `inplace` keyword, they can never operate inplace, in neither meaning, because the nature of the operation requires copying (such as reordering or dropping rows).
+Although these methods have the `inplace` keyword, they can never operate inplace, in either meaning, because the nature of the operation requires copying (such as reordering or dropping rows).
 For those methods, `inplace=True` is essentially just syntactic sugar for reassigning the new result to the calling DataFrame/Series.